JeffGiroux/f5_terraform/HA_via_api/README.md

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

+## Version
+This template is tested and worked in the following version Terraform v0.12.6
++ provider.azurerm v1.32.1
++ provider.local v1.3.0
++ provider.null v2.1.2
++ provider.template v2.1.2

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.